MrPrimate/tokenizer/README.md

 ## How can I auto Tokeize all selected tokens on a scene?

-The following macro will tokenize all the tokens on a scene using your default settings.
+The following macro will tokenize all the selected tokens on a scene using your default settings.

 ```javascript
 for (const t of canvas.tokens.controlled) {